threefoldtech/quantum-storage/docs/04_operating.md

 2. Update zstor config to use new zdb
 3. Hot reload zstor config by issuing a `SIGUSR1` signal with `kill -SIGUSR1` (restarting zstor also works)
 4. Zstor repair subsystem will automatically regenerate the data shards and store them in the new backend zdb.

-## Replace frontend

-If the frontend machine goes down, it's possible to recover the data into a new machine.
-Of course, only data that has actually been uploaded to the backends can be recovered (see note above about rotation timeout).

-The first step is to deploy and prepare a new machine.
-That means installing all necessary software components and uploading the zstor config file.
-Don't start up services on the new machine yet though.

-From there, the recovery steps involve priming the new machine with enough data from the backends that it can resume operations and reconstruct all stored data.
-These steps are demonstrated in a [script](https://github.com/threefoldtech/quantum-storage/blob/master/pulumi/scripts/recover.sh) provided with the Pulumi based deployer.

 ## Zstor